-43. The Guidelines have received considerable attention by the European Commission and the EU Fundamental Rights Agency (FRA).
-The European Commission commissioned a study on children's involvement in criminal, civil and administrative judicial proceedings in EU member States, which uses the Council of Europe Guidelines on child-friendly justice as a template for the study.
-The FRA initiated a project that looks at the treatment of children in the justice systems of 10 EU member States.
+The guidelines have received considerable attention by the European Commission and the FRA.
+The European Commission commissioned a study on children's involvement in criminal, civil and administrative judicial proceedings in EU member states, which uses the Council of Europe Guidelines on child-friendly justice as a template for the study.
+The FRA initiated a project that looks at the treatment of children in the justice systems of 10 EU member states.
 The research identifies forms of child participation in criminal and civil judicial proceedings and collects promising practices.
-One of the findings of the FRA field research was the lack of knowledge by professionals of the Council of Europe Guidelines and only 72 out of 544 professionals showed familiarity with them.
-This shows that further efforts are needed to make professionals at national and local levels aware of this standard.
-Another report on the children's perspectives and experiences will follow in 2016.
+One of the findings of the FRA field research was the lack of knowledge by professionals of the Council of Europe Guidelines on child-friendly justice.
+Over half of the respondents had not heard of the guidelines and only 72 out of 544 professionals replied that they were familiar with them.
+This shows that further efforts are needed to make professionals at national and local levels aware of this set of standards.
+Another report on children's perspectives and experiences will follow in 2016.